Table of Contents

 Prevalence of Anxiety Disorders in the Elderly

 Anxiety disorders are less common in the elderly compared to the younger population.
-The estimated prevalence of anxiety disorders in those older than 65 years is around 1 to 15 %.
-The most common anxiety disorder in the elderly is generalized anxiety disorder followed by phobic disorders.
-The estimated prevalence of generalized anxiety disorder in the elderly is around 10 %.
+This is partly because older people are more likely to express their physical complaints as opposed to their psychiatric complaints.
+However, anxiety is common in the elderly with an estimated prevalence of approximately 1 to 15%.
+The most common anxiety disorders in the elderly are generalized anxiety disorder followed by phobic disorders.
+The estimated prevalence of generalized anxiety disorder in the elderly is around 10%.

 Risk Factors for Anxiety Disorders in the Elderly